-In 2020 the strategy of ERGO Insurance NV/SA remained unchanged.
+In 2021 the strategy of ERGO Insurance NV/SA remained for all main principles unchanged.
 The company is operating in run-off modus with a focus on protecting the pension savings and financial health of existing customers for the full duration of their contracts.
 This is constantly our focus.
 ERGO Insurance NV/SA's customers can expect a reliable and efficient service by empowered and risk aware employees working in a financially stable company.